-Mark Pasik, US Army TARDEC
+Mark Pasik, US Army Ground Vehicle Systems Center

-A resident of Sterling Heights, he has past community involvement as Director on the Macomb County Chamber of Commerce Board of Directors, past member of the Political Affairs committee of the chamber.
+A resident of Sterling Heights for almost 30 years, he has past community involvement as Director on the Macomb County Chamber of Commerce Board of Directors and member of the Political Affairs committee of the chamber.
 In addition to serving on the board of the Sterling Heights Community Foundation, he is a current member of the Macomb County Chamber of Commerce Military Affairs Committee, National Defense Industrial Association, Association of the US Army, and Women in Defense.

 Richard Sparks, Keller Williams Real Estate

 Rich is a veteran of the United States Navy.
 Rich studied and graduated from Macomb Community College, Eastern Michigan University, and a graduate program at Wayne State University.
 Moreover, Rich had the opportunity to represent the State of Michigan in cultural exchange and he studied in Sakaide, Japan.
 Rich has been married for 25 years and is the proud father of two.
 He has been active with Sterling Heights Rotary Club and Boy Scouts of America for the past 13 years.

 Rich is an Associate Broker with Keller Williams Realty and he has been there for over 20 years.
 Rich has been named one of the Top Realtors in Metro Detroit by Hour Magazine consistently for the past 15 years.
 Additionally, Rich has been featured by multiple real estate associations as a leader in social media marketing and as a pioneer in virtual home sales.

 Stacy Ziarko – Sterling Heights Regional Chamber of Commerce